 When you're looking to make changes to your daily diet, consider the smaller aspects, especially caffeinated or alcoholic drinks.
 According to Mayo Clinic, dieting to reduce or prevent high blood pressure requires that men have two or fewer alcoholic drinks daily, while women should take in no more than one a day.

-Mayo Clinic has also indicated that there isn't much long-term data available regarding the effects of caffeine on blood pressure.
+Mayo Clinic also says there isn't much long-term data available regarding the effects of caffeine on blood pressure.
 That said, caffeine acts as a stimulant and raises blood pressure briefly, so it should be consumed in moderation.

 3. Select the right sweets

 When dieting to reduce blood pressure, it isn't necessary to cut out sweets entirely.
 Still, when you do consume them, select low-fat, low-sodium, or sugar-free options.
-Also, keep this food group the smallest part of your diet, ideally taking in no more than five servings of sweets during any given week, emphasis on the serving size.
+Also, keep this food group the smallest part of your diet, ideally taking in no more than five servings of sweets during any given week and paying careful attention to serving sizes.
 Read those labels!

 What have you changed in your diet to reduce your blood pressure?
 Leave your thoughts in the comments below.